RSE-Cambridge/iris-openstack/cambridge.md

 ## Resources

-There are currently a mix of skylake and cascade lake hypervisors.
+There are currently (March 2021) a mix of skylake and cascade lake hypervisors.

 External storage is all provided by a small Ceph cluster.
 Currently it has around 45TB of usable space, provided by spinning disks attached to three